 - Social pressure – waiting for a quick response (especially when the sender is higher in the organizational hierarchy).

-Moreover, according to Gloria’s founding, “e-mail usually imposes more costs on the recipient than on the sender.”
-We can significantly reduce the stress arising from an e-mail by organizing work with it more effectively and purposefully.
+Moreover, according to Gloria’s founding, “e-mail management usually imposes more costs on the recipient than on the sender.”
+We can significantly reduce the stress arising from e-mail management by organizing work with it more effectively and purposefully.
 You can work with e-mail, by and large, in three ways:

 - Check mail every time we receive a new notification.